ClassicUO/classicuo-web/packages/web/docs/players/1_faq.md

 ### What do I do if the game freezes?

 You will need to refresh the tab and reload into the game.
 If you can reproduce the crash please file a bug report on Discord.

+### What do I do if the game runs poorly?

+You can try to check if the `Harwared accelerated` option is enabled